HugoBruins/cancatchers/README.md

 ## Programs used to graph the data

-- CoolTermWin for writing the received data to a text file.
-- Python for reading that file and plotting the data into nice graphs.
+- We use python for everything, in the python subdirectory another readme exists that explains more.